mehr-schulferien-de/www.mehr-schulferien.de/CONTRIBUTING.md

 1. Make sure you have the following programs installed:

-    * Erlang > 21.1
+    * Erlang > 22
-    * Elixir > 1.8
+    * Elixir > 1.9
     * nodejs > 6.8.0
     * postgresql

-1. [Fork](https://help.github.com/articles/fork-a-repo/) the project, clone your fork, and configure the remotes.
+1. Clone this repository (do not create a fork, as pull requests from forks are not being handled properly by Github actions).

 1. Create and migrate your database with `priv/repo/reset-db.sh` (this might take some time).